msslotboom/tiralabra/documentation/week4_report.md

 ## Week 4 report

 This week the minimax algorithm was implemented.
 The existing code has been restructured to make the use of an algorithm in a seperate class possible.
+Some bugs related to the check of the wincondition with a diagonal four in a row have been fixed.
 Docstring was written in all necessary places, to improve the readability and make the peer-review easier.

 | Day | Time | Description |
 | ----- | ------------- | ------ |